pfebrer/nodify/README.md

 -------------------------------------

-| **nodify**
-| verb
+**nodify**, verb

-| *The art of converting python functions into nodes and connecting them to create a workflow.
+*The art of converting python functions into nodes and connecting them to create a workflow.
 Once you start nodifying, you can't stop doing it.*

 -------------------------------------